News

 According to this recent publication, the Grimani's nickname is the result of the geographical position of the second residence of Doge Pietro Grimani's father, Pietro Grimani dall'Albero d'Oro (1647-1734).

-In front of the palazzo located along the Brenta Riviera between Padua and Venice stood in fact a monumental tree, a poplar (or piopa in Venetian) which a foliage that turned to gold in the fall.
+In front of the palazzo located along the Brenta Riviera between Padua and Venice stood in fact a monumental tree, a poplar (or piopa in Venetian) whose foliage turned to gold in the fall.

 This tree, as shown in Domenico Margutti's watercolour, was for a long time the protagonist of various anecdotes and exemplary tales that still today form part of the heritage of the Riviera del Brenta area's oral tradition.